 If you're not from the USA this link tells all about the holiday where you can get some ideas.

 To enter our challenge just create a short animation around the theme.
 Post your YouTube URL and tell a little about your entry.
 Once the five weeks is up we will watch all entries on our live show.
 The winner will get our e-book Secrets of Clay Animation Revealed this time.

 I've updated several parts of our site.
 Hopefully squashing some bugs in the process!
 A new thing you can do is add polls to our page here in the...I've updated several parts of our site.
 Hopefully squashing some bugs in the process!
 A new thing you can do is add polls to our page here in the network.
 The forums also had some fixes in functionality and a new theme as well to match the rest of the page.
 If anyone notices any problems please let me know.
 Show more

 I just updated the forum plug-in.
 They updated the code last night so this might be why links didn't work.
 If possible make sure to add the http://...I just updated the forum plug-in.
 They updated the code last night so this might be why links didn't work.
 If possible make sure to add the http:// (or https://) part before the rest of your links in the future.
 Show more

 Just a friendly reminder to everyone.
 This is technically only a 4 week challenge (since this is only for graphics), but if anyone needs more time let me know.

 Birthdate18.
 07. 1975

-About meI created Animateclay.com for all new and experienced clay and stop motion animators.
+About meI created Stopmotionmagic.com (formerly AnimateClay.com) for all new and experienced stop motion animators.
 When I grew up, there were no really good resources or tutorials.
 Nowadays, I and many other animators built sites and the information can be accessed anywhere there is an internet connection.
 I hope this site helps anyone interested in this less-than-extinct art form.